-Background of the Lake Millennium Network
+Background of the Lake Erie Millennium Network

-Lake Erie is in a stage of transition, reflecting human and environmental influences simultaneously acting on a poorly understood system.
+Lake Erie is in a state of transition, reflecting human and environmental influences simultaneously acting on a poorly understood system.
 Managers and the public wish to know how best to use and preserve this resource.
 Scientists are trying to understand the underlying processes involved in these changes.

 The Network brings together leading workers on Lake Erie to summarize changes that have occurred in the last 10 years, project trends into the next 3-5 years, and address the most pressing questions facing Lake Erie decision makers.

 We have presented the strategy of the Lake Erie Millennium Plan to state, provincial, national and binational groups of managers and scientists active in Lake Erie issues, and all have been positive and supportive.
 We believe that the plan will be successful precisely because of the focus on inclusiveness.
-The following information summarizes the plans as envisioned and the interested parties that have been identified to date.
+The following information summarizes the Plan as envisioned and the interested parties that have been identified to date.

 Mission and Objectives

 The Lake Erie Millennium Network (LEMN) (as the Lake Erie Millennium Plan) was initiated in 1998 by scientists at the University of Windsor, National Water Research Institute - Burlington, F.T.
-Stone Lab of Ohio State University, and US-EPA Large Lakes Lab at Grosse Ile, MI, to foster and coordinate research that will identify and solve basic ecological questions relevant to the Lake Erie Ecosystem through a binational, collaborative network.
+Stone Lab of the Ohio State University, and US-EPA Large Lakes Lab at Grosse Ile, MI, to foster and coordinate research that will identify and solve basic ecological questions relevant to the Lake Erie Ecosystem through a binational, collaborative network.

 Issues, Activities, and Products